How to start a tabletop RPG session

 5. Character Selection

 Of course, the selection of the characters itself can be spiced up a bit.
 You could auction the characters off to the players and have them pay with bennies or fate chips (depending on the system used).
 Or the GM could recommend characters to specific players, trying to match everyone’s playstyle to the most suitable role available.
-This often makes the players very curious, why they are assigned a certain character.
+This often makes the players very curious as they ponder why they were assigned a certain character.
 Of course, this only works if the GM knows the players well enough.

 The most important part of a gaming session is the first 10 minutes.
 So, make them count.